sikakusosi/Q.Q.R.I.viewer/README.md

 ![roi](https://user-images.githubusercontent.com/47070478/117131143-026c6280-addc-11eb-9ebb-dddb1d072fe0.gif)

+## Required Libraries
+- PyQt5
+- pyqtgraph
+- numpy
+- Pillow
+- matplotlib
+(and the libraries needed to use these libraries)

 ## In the future
 I will continue to work on the development of a quick response image viewer.
 If there are any bugs or features you would like to see added, please let me know.